 Cheating is a serious offense and will not be tolerated.
 You are expected to complete your own work for the homework assignments submitted on Hawkes Learning Systems for a grade, although you are free to seek assistance with similar problems before submitting your homework problems.
 Any student found cheating on homework or any other class activity will be subject to disciplinary action.
 Penalties for academic dishonesty might include the assignment of an "F" for the course grade and/or other administrative penalties consistent with the policies of the university.

-PAGERS OR CELL PHONES
+CELL PHONES

-The volume of cell phones and pagers must be turned off/vibrate if you have these items with you in class.
+The volume of cell phones must be silenced if you have it with you in class.
 The noise is distracting not only to the instructor but to your classmates as well.